nesquikm/rethink_poc/memory-bank/systemPatterns.md

 ## Key Technical Decisions

-### 1. Centralized Model Configuration
+### 1. Shared Model Definitions
-The application uses a centralized model and provider configuration system:
+The application uses a three-tier model configuration system:
-- Server-side definitions in `src/app/api/chat/models.ts` define providers and models with their parameters
+- **Shared core definitions** in `src/app/api/models-shared.ts` provide the single source of truth for model IDs, display names, and UI metadata
-- Client-side definitions in `src/app/api/models.ts` provide UI metadata for models
+- **Client-side model metadata** in `src/app/api/models.ts` derives UI-specific properties from the shared definitions
-- Both share common model IDs and structure for consistency
+- **Server-side model configurations** in `src/app/api/chat/models.ts` extend the shared definitions with API-specific details
-- Adding a new model or provider requires changes to only one place
+- This architecture eliminates duplication and ensures consistency between frontend and backend
-- Environment variables are validated in a single location
+- Adding a new model requires modification of only the shared definitions file

 ### 2. OpenAI-compatible API Interfaces
 All AI providers are accessed through the OpenAI client, using compatible endpoints for non-OpenAI providers (Gemini and Claude).
 This approach: